Printer Friendly Page

 Here are some basic business courses you should take:

 Business 101: This is the most basic business course.
 But it covers all the basics of running a business, big or small.

 Marketing: A basic course in marketing is essential.
 Many builders get started by building a boat for themselves.
 A friend or neighbor sees it and says "Will you build one for me?".
 Word gets around that you build a really good boat.
 Word of mouth is very good, but after you've sold a boat to your friends and neighbors, how do you sell them to the larger world?
 You need to know the basics of marketing your product to people who don't know you or your boats.
 You need to know where your boats fit into the world of boats.
 What is your market niche?
 You need to know how to differentiate your product from all the rest.
 Simply put, what makes your product different and unique from all other boats?
-You need to know how to position your product in your market so it will sell.
+You need to know how to position your product in the market so it will sell.
 Also you need to know that there is a big difference between marketing and selling.

 Resources: There are lots of resources available to the small business person.
+Some of them are: